-Apple Podcasts has already superseded iTunes, but there are loads of alternative directories to submit and get your podcast heard.
+Apple Podcasts has already superseded iTunes, so even if there's no more iTunes moving forward, your listeners still have a place to go.
+There are also loads of alternative directories to submit and get your podcast heard like...

 Acast is a relatively new place available on iOS, Windows, and Android, but quickly becoming the best place for podcasters to get noticed.
 It actually suggests podcasts to potential listeners based on other things they’ve listened too, so there's potential for your podcasts getting discovered.